Davidyang117/paychains-program-library/farms/README.md

-# Solana Yield Farming
+# PayChains Yield Farming

 ## Introduction

-Solana Yield Farming is a set of easy-to-use tools and blockchain contracts for yield optimization strategies.
+PayChains Yield Farming is a set of easy-to-use tools and blockchain contracts for yield optimization strategies.

-It is powered by Solana blockchain to allow for frequent automatic compounding, staking, and rebalancing.
+It is powered by PayChains blockchain to allow for frequent automatic compounding, staking, and rebalancing.

 One of the distinct features of this platform is the On-chain Reference Database.
 Metadata for all objects: Tokens, Pools, Farms, Vaults, etc., is stored in the blockchain, so clients don't need any state or hard-coded data.

-Solana Yield Farming provides an unified interface to Vaults, regular AMM Pools, Farms, and basic operations on tokens and accounts.
+PayChains Yield Farming provides an unified interface to Vaults, regular AMM Pools, Farms, and basic operations on tokens and accounts.
 Currently, Raydium, Saber, and Orca protocols are supported, but others are under development.

 This source code is an example that third parties can utilize to create and use their own version of a yield farming or aggregation service.